davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

     Clues:
     - This is an event-controlled loop.
 The event we're hoping eventually occurs is `n == 1`.
-    - Being an event-controlled loop, there is no need for a counter.
+    - Being an event-controlled loop, there is no need for a separate counter.
     - The looping condition is the **negation** of the event.

     Output: